Back to All Events

 About our Teacher:

-For the last 15 years, Ven.
-Gendun has taught worldwide, sharing his knowledge of Buddhist philosophy, psychology, and meditation.
-He serves the aspirations of H.H. the Dalai Lama and Lama Zopa Rinpoche as part of the FPMT (Foundation for the Preservation of the Mahayana Tradition).
-Ven.
-Gendun is furthermore a member of Mind & Life Europe, a multidisciplinary laboratory that brings together researchers and contemplative practitioners to explore the nature of experience.
+For the past 15 years, he has taught Buddhist philosophy, psychology, and meditation worldwide, serves as part of the FPMT (Foundation for the Preservation of the Mahayana Tradition), and is a member of Mind & Life Europe, a multidisciplinary laboratory bringing together researchers and contemplative practitioners to explore the nature of experience.
+In 2023, he founded The Buddha Project, which engages in long-term guidance for Buddhist meditators, scientific research, art projects, and intercontemplative social engagement.

 Registration and Donations